EU–Mercosur Association Agreement: European farmers

 The deal is expected to trigger a huge surge of Argentinean and Brazilian beef exports to all EU countries.
 Under the agreement, the EU will open its markets to a quota of up to 99,000 tonnes of beef per year at a preferential rate of 7.5% tariffs.
 Farmers throughout the EU oppose this, particularly smaller farmers who fear being undercut on price.
 The COPA-COGECA union, which represents 23 million farmers across the EU, warned the deal “will go down in history as a very dark moment”.
 The Irish Farmers' Association denounced the deal as a “disgraceful and feeble sell-out”.

 Environmentalists

+NGOs criticize the agreement being focused on sales of cheap meat and soy from South America into the EU on one hand and large sales of pesticides and cars from the EU to the Mercosur on the other.
+Scientists fear the environmental impact of those very goods, having a negative impact on global carbon dioxide output pushing climate change.
+French economists Charlotte Emlinger and Mathieu Parenti conclude that deforestation is a concern.
+Stanford economist Bard Harstad argues that if the tariffs were contingent on forest cover, the agreement could induce forest conservation instead of deforestation.

+Conventional meat production and soy cultivation in the Mercosur goes together with destruction of the Amazon rainforest, which is one of the world's largest carbon sinks.
+While inside some EU countries there is already meat overproduction.

+Use of pesticides increases global loss of biodiversity and cause health risks for human beings.
+Intensified utilization of cars is criticized since fossil fueled cars amplify climate change.